lou-i0/GenAI/rag/rag_readme.md

 please see [here](OpenAI_RAG) for how i understood a straightforward process of implementing a naive rag based on a database created in chroma db of text file (.txt) responses from other LLMs about a summary of Wrexham University.

 ## RAG exercise using open source Local LLMs via Ollama
+For this exercise, I wanted to see alternative method of using RAG against LLM's. in particular, both to see how PDFs are preprocessing into a vector embedding, as well as the performance of Open sourced LLM's running locally on my machine, and - if possible - to benchmark the performance between them.

 ## What is RAG?
 RAG Stands for Retrieval Augmented Generation.
 Essentially RAG aims to solve potential problems with Large Language Models (LLM's). these problems can be broken down into as follows: